RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Thread-Stuff/Removing a User from a Thread.md

 Removing a User from a Thread {#removingauserfromathread}
 ============
-- Execute the, `DiscordCoreAPI::Threads::removeThreadMemberAsync()` function, while passing in a value of type `DiscordCoreAPI::RemoveThreadMemberData`, with a return value of type `void`.
+- Execute the, `Threads::removeThreadMemberAsync()` function, while passing in a value of type `RemoveThreadMemberData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp